n6ls0n/assimp-tutorial/README.md

 ### Introduction

-This is a short tutorial on how to build Assimp from source on Windows and then use it within a project without installing it directly on your system.
+This is a short tutorial on how to build Assimp from source on Windows on VS Code and then use it within a project without installing it directly on your system.

 You can also install using vcpkg but make sure you run the .bat files of the same name